kdeuser3668/markdownProject1600/About.md

 # About Me

 Hello!
-I'm a Markdown enthusiast with a passion for creating informative and engaging content.
-I love sharing knowledge about technology, coding, and more.
+My name is Kayla Deuser, I am a junior at Mizzou studying Information Technology with an emphasis in Business Transformation.
+I work at Mercy Hospital St. Louis in the MTS department!
+This is a github repository with Markdown Pages per my INFOTC 1600 progect instructions.
+See more info below!
+Hope you enjoy!

 ## Interests

-- Programming
+- Business
-- Open Source
+- Leadership
-- Writing
+- New Technology
 - Web Development

 ### Fun Fact

-I have a collection of over 100 programming books!
+I have 3 sisters!!!!:)

 ## Back to Home